AmokSolderer/APC/DOC/PinMame.md

 ### System 7

 These boards are featuring what I call a sound series.
 This means that if a certain sound number is called multiple times, a different version of this sound is played (usually with a higher pitch).
 For the APC the sound file names have to be like 0_2a_000, where the leading zero is selecting sound channel 0 (System 7 games use only this channel), 2a being the sound number and 000 the pitch of this sound.
-The latter number is counted up for all pitches avaiable for this sound.
+The latter number is counted up for all pitches available for this sound.
-Alas, the numbers of these sounds are not the same for the various games which means they have to be programmed to the APC SW for each game.
+Alas, the numbers of these sounds are different from game to game which means they have to be programmed to the APC SW for each game.

 ### System 11